astropy/astropy/docs/time/index.rst

     Unix glob to select subformats for parsing string input times **out_subfmt** : str
-    Unix glob to select subformats for outputting string times **location** : |EarthLocation| or iterable, optional
+    Unix glob to select subformats for outputting string times **location** : |EarthLocation| or tuple, optional
-    If an iterable, 3 items with units of length for geocentric coordinates or a longitude, latitude, and optional height for geodetic coordinates.
+    If a tuple, 3 |Quantity| items with length units for geocentric coordinates, or a longitude, latitude, and optional height for geodetic coordinates.
+    Can be a single location, or one for each input time.

 val
 ^^^